 During my years in the Chicago and Rockford, Illinois markets, I actively donated my time and classes to assist in the personal and professional development of those in need with first-impression and self-improvement classes to organizations such as the YMCA’s Lunch ‘n Learn series, the YMCA’s management prep series, Lutheran Social Services’ classes for their leadership team, and Catholic Church offerings for those in transition.

-Moving to the Phoenix market in 2008, I continued this path with Dress for Success, Career Connectors , and eventually learned of Fresh Beginnings Women’s Foundation and got involved.
+Moving to the Phoenix market in 2008, I continued this path with Dress for Success, and Career Connectors, and eventually learned of Fresh Beginnings Women’s Foundation and got involved.

 My small group classes at Fresh Start include the following